thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 Acknowledging the variety of markets, regulations and use cases in which the PSA attestation token can be used, this specification does not impose any strong requirement on the cryptographic algorithms that need to be supported by Attesters and Verifiers.
-It is assumed that some form of out-of-band discovery and negotiation is in place to allow interoperability between the involved parties, and that the flexibility provided by the COSE format is sufficient to deal with the level of cryptographic agility needed to adapt to specific use cases.
+It is assumed that the flexibility provided by the COSE format is sufficient to deal with the level of cryptographic agility needed to adapt to specific use cases.
+For interoperability considerations, it is RECOMMENDED that commonly adopted algorithms are used, such as those discussed in {{COSE-ALGS}}).
+It is expected that receivers (Verifiers and Relying Parties) will accept a wider range of algorithms, while Attesters would produce PSA tokens using only one such algorithm.

 The CWT CBOR tag (61) is not used.
 An application that needs to exchange PSA attestation tokens can wrap the serialised COSE_Sign1 or COSE_Mac0 in the media